OpenSlides/openslides-backend/openslides_backend/migrations/README.md

 Possible functions in the migration class are optional and defined as follows:
  * check_prerequisites: should check all necessities that need to be set before a migration can complete successfully
  * data_preparation: should do necessary stashing of information that would get lost due to schema changes
+ * data_definition: should stay unused but may be useful in very rare cases where the manual diff changes should stay separate from generated ones or where logic needs to be applied to recover something
  * data_manipulation: should alter the data within the tables
  * cleanup: should do all clean‑up tasks that aren’t performed automatically, such as deleting additional temporary tables.
 This step happens  before any automatic changes.